State Space Model

 Bases: object

-The output of the StateSpaceModel forward pass, containing the underlying state means and covariances, as well as the predicted observations and covariances.
+The output of the StateSpaceModel forward pass, containing the underlying state means and covariances, as well as methods such as log_prob(), to_dataframe(), and plot().

 with_new_start_times(start_times: ndarray | datetime64, n_timesteps: int, **kwargs) Predictions